 Tribal casinos: Michigan is home to 23 licensed tribal casinos, owned by 12 federally recognized Native American tribes.
 Because Native American tribes are sovereign nations, the state has no regulatory approval over tribal casinos.
 The state does have oversight authority over written compacts between the tribes and the state.

 Gambling age: The legal gambling age to wager at Detroit’s three casinos is 21.
-The same for online gambling in the state.
+The same for online in the state.
 However tribal casinos can establish their own age requirements, with some setting a minimum age of 18.
 The minimum age in Michigan to wager on pari-mutuel racing and lottery is 18.

 Tax Rates: Michigan commercial casino gaming revenue is taxed at 19% (10.9% to city of Detroit, 8.1% to state).
 Michigan’s tax rate for sports betting is 8.4%, with the three Detroit casinos paying an additional 1.2% to the city.
 The state’s online gaming tax rates are set at 20-28%, depending on total adjusted gross revenue.